 Gifts For Grieving Parents That Aren’t Flowers

 A white flower arrangement is the most popular way to show a loved one that you care.
-If you want to go a little further than the standard white arrangement, you can order the mother’s favorite flowers, or the child’s favorite flowers if they had one.
+If you want to go a little further than the standard white arrangement, you can order the mother’s favourite flowers, or the child’s favourite flowers if they had one.

 Besides flowers, you can send many other sympathy gifts to grieving parents who have lost a child.

-If the baby passed away from a cancer or a specific complication there may be a on-profit organization that supports other families with a child in the same situation.
+If the baby passed away from cancer or a specific complication there may be a non-profit organization that supports other families with a child in the same situation.